pgorman/dangerjaunt/dangerjaunt.md

 The henchman's loyalty score modifies morale checks.

-The referee may bump up or down a loyalty score from time to time, depending on the player character's long-term treatment of the henchman.
+The referee might bump up or down a loyalty score from time to time, depending on the player character's long-term treatment of the henchman.

 A failed morale check due to an _extreme_ situation or demand triggers an immediate loyalty score adjustment.
 A malcontent henchman might not return for the next delve, might run away immediately, or might even scheme against the player character --- biding time until the best/worst opportunity for betrayal.